leonardgoeke/AnyMOD.jl/docs/src/parameter_list.md

 ```@raw html
 <p class="norm">
-Limits on expansion and capacity are enforced analogously to <a href="#Limits-on-quantities-dispatched">limits on dispatch quantites</a>.
+Limits on expansion and capacity are enforced analogously to <a href="#Limits-on-quantities-dispatched">limits on dispatch quantities</a>.
 Therefore, the same caution with regard to how limits are defined should be exercised.
-As explained for dispatched quantities in greater detail, the table below will impose an upper limit of 80 GW on the installed capacity of <code>wind</code> summed across <u>all</u> years.
+As explained for dispatched quantities in greater detail, the table below will impose an upper limit of 80 GW on the installed capacity of <code>wind</code> summed across <u>all years</u>.
 </p>

 <table class="tabelle2">